Tsinghua-MARS-Lab/StateTransformer/README.md

 # Abstract

 Motion prediction and planning are vital tasks in autonomous driving, and recent efforts have shifted to machine learning-based approaches.
 The challenges include understanding diverse road topologies, reasoning traffic dynamics over a long time horizon, interpreting heterogeneous behaviors, and generating policies in a large continuous state space.
 Inspired by the success of large language models in addressing similar complexities through model scaling, we introduce a scalable trajectory model called State Transformer (STR).
 STR reformulates the motion prediction and motion planning problems by arranging observations, states, and actions into one unified sequence modeling task.
-With a simple model design, STR consistently outperforms baseline approaches in both problems.
+Our approach unites trajectory generation problems with other sequence modeling problems, powering rapid iterations with breakthroughs in neighbor domains such as language modeling.
 Remarkably, experimental results reveal that large trajectory models (LTMs), such as STR, adhere to the scaling laws by presenting outstanding adaptability and learning efficiency.
 Qualitative results further demonstrate that LTMs are capable of making plausible predictions in scenarios that diverge significantly from the training data distribution.
 LTMs also learn to make complex reasonings for long-term planning, without explicit loss designs or costly high-level annotations.

 # Method